 What makes the Alabama Coastal Cleanup unique is its data collection component.
-Volunteers record specific types of marine debris being found, allowing Ocean Conservancy, sponsor of the International Coastal Cleanup, to compile, analyze and track this data yearby-year and make discoveries about the behaviors that cause the debris.
+Volunteers record specific types of marine debris being found, allowing Ocean Conservancy, sponsor of the International Coastal Cleanup, to compile, analyze, and track this data year-by-year and make discoveries about the behaviors that cause the debris.
+The Ocean Conservancy's trash collection mobile app, Clean Swell App, is used by many volunteers to easily record each item of trash collected.

 The final information is used to educate the public, business, industry, and government officials about the problem.
-We believe understanding the problem is the key to finding longlasting solutions.
+We believe understanding the problem is the key to finding long-lasting solutions.